jueves

 I want to culminate all the twelve tasks

-that would make me an hero kissed by Hera,
+that can make me an hero kissed by Hera.

 (2006)